Top 5 MBA courses in the UK

 *Key statistics include: Salary Increase – average % difference in alumni salary from before MBA to now; Employed at 3 months – % of most recent graduating class who had found employment within 3 months of completion; International Students – % of cohort whose nationality differs from the country in which they are studying.

-5. Cass Business School — City, University of London
+5. Imperial College Business School - Imperial College London